SabaMG/OCR_Project/xor/README.md

 ## Uninstallation

-Clean all objects and executables files with `make clean`.
+Clean all object and executable files with `make clean`.